Apr 12th 2026

 Hardware and Joinery: The Final Check

 The defining factor in construction quality is often the connection point where the post meets the platform.
 We prioritize recessed industrial bolts that allow for maximum torque without compromising the surface of the wood.
 This creates a "monolithic" structure that won't loosen over time.
-When choosing your next vertical territory, remember that the initial investment in high-quality materials prevents the frequent replacement cycles common with lower-tier particle board units.
+The 7 Foot Giant Tree House Cat Gym meets this standard at every connection point — one of the most structurally reviewed pieces in our lineup.
+When choosing your next vertical territory, remember that the initial investment in quality materials prevents the frequent replacement cycles common with lower-tier particle board units.
 By matching the architecture to your cat's energy level, you create a permanent sanctuary that functions as a true piece of household furniture.